Patrick Brown-Iowa State University GIS Support and Research Facility

 This demonstration allows a user to click on a map of the United States then access USGS real time stream gauge information.
 Python obtains the USGS stream gauge locations from an XML file generated by the website and the real time stream flow information is parsed from a an HTML table, both are then added to the ArcView project, joined, and added to the View as an event theme.

-Python is used to create an event theme from website data available in XML and HTML formats.
+event theme from website data available in XML and HTML formats.

 ArcView and Python together can be a powerful combination.
 Python provides an Avenue programmer a way to continue scripting to develop new functionality without resorting to lower level languages like C/C++.
 Python’s syntax is clean and feels comfortable to an experienced Avenue programmer.
 It also has cross-platform capabilities and a thriving user community.
 Digging through the examples mentioned in this article will give ArcView users a good start at integrating Python and ArcView.